deatrich/linux-home-server/linux-server.md

 ## Installation Disk Creation from the Command-line {#image-cmds}

+This is a generic approach to creating an installation image on removable media; it generally works for various Linux distributions.

 ~~~~ {.shell}
     // create a directory for downloaded images
     $ mkdir raspberry-pi-images